President of Lucasfilm Kathleen Kennedy Shares Experience with George Lucas

 What is it about J.J.
 Abrams that makes him the perfect director for this movie?

-“I think there’s very few directors that have the bandwidth that somebody like J.J. has.
+“I think there are very few directors that have the bandwidth that somebody like J.J. has.
 I think Steven’s an example.
 George is an example.
-There’s certain filmmakers where just who they are as a person, the exuberance, the childlike quality, the sense of humor.
-That just the understanding of what it is to just be delighted by entertaining stories and movies.
+There are certain filmmakers where just who they are as a person, the exuberance, the childlike quality, the sense of humor.
+That is just the understanding of what it is to just be delighted by entertaining stories and movies.

 He makes it a totally inclusive, really fun experience on the set.
 I remember all the years I worked with Steven, he used to always say that that kind of energy in the creative process gets translated to the screen and I think that that’s very much what J.J. does as well.”

 Tell us a little bit about meeting with George Lucas.